mryndzionek/esm/README.md

 Another interesting feature is the possibility of running the system without delays, so as fast as possible.
-Having the inputs defined explicitly makes mocking them out easy and then linking with the `test` platform produces a binary that can generate an execution log of days worth of system operation in just seconds.
+Having the inputs defined explicitly makes mocking them out easy and then linking with the `test` platform produces a binary that can generate an execution log containing days worth of system operation in seconds.
 Then it's easy to analyze the log (e.g. in an Excel spreadsheet) for safety/liveness properties.
 Sort of poor man's model checker :smiley:.

-Provided are four examples/demos:
+Provided are following examples/demos:
- - simple blink hierarchical state machine transitioning between two states and reacting to a button press
+ - [simple blink](apps/blink) - hierarchical state machine transitioning between two states and reacting to a button press
- - Dining Philosophers Problem (DPP) - originally formulated in 1965 by Edsger Dijkstra
+ - [Dining Philosophers Problem (DPP)](apps/dpp) - originally formulated in 1965 by Edsger Dijkstra
- - cigarette smokers problem - classical problem originally described in 1971 by Suhas Patil
+ - [cigarette smokers problem](apps/smokers) - classical problem originally described in 1971 by Suhas Patil
- - pelican crossing simulation - simplest safety-critical system simulation
+ - [pelican crossing simulation](apps/pelican) - simplest safety-critical system simulation
+ - [producer-consumer simulation](apps/prodcons) - two producers requesting actions on a single resource guarded by a 'bus' module

+There is also one more complex app:
+ - [sk6812 LED strip mood lamp and clock](apps/clock) with RTTTL alarms and sunrise simulator

 Simplest Example
 ----------------